diopmorfall/diopmorfall/README.md

 Hi, I’m @diopmorfall 👋 😁
 - Based in Italy, but I am originally from Senegal 🇸🇳
 - Interested in programming, self-improvement and football 🔝⚽️
-- Currently learning PHP in my web development course on start2impact 👨🏿‍💻
+- Currently learning the basics about web development course on start2impact.com 👨🏿‍💻
-- Looking to collaborate on web development projects (once that I've learned the basics )
+- Looking to collaborate on web development projects, once that I've learned the basics
 - Reach me at: morfall.papydiop99@gmail.com 📫

 <!---